RepublicOfMars/VaporCraft/README.md

-# IgisShell
+# VaporShell

-An empty shell to serve as a starting point for using Igis.
+An empty shell to serve as a starting point for using Vapor.